pebakery/pebakery-docs/Commands/WIM/WimUnmount.md

 # WimUnmount

-Unmounts a mounted image in a Windows image (WIM) archive from the specified directory.
+Unmounts a mounted image in a Windows Imaging File (.WIM) from the specified directory.

 ## Syntax